kleeadrian/Grafana-Copilot-Metrics/README.md

 - Select the Data source you created earlier
 - VOILA!
 Your dashboard is here

-**Note:** You'll need to change the URL of each panel to the specified API endpoints using the token generated.
-Do this by going to the top right hand corner of each Panel --> Edit --> change URL... or follow the instructions under the JSON subheading
+**Note:** You'll need to change the URL of each panel to the specified API endpoints above.
+Do this by going to the top right hand corner of each Panel --> Edit --> change URL... or follow the instructions under the JSON template edit subheading

 <img width="352" alt="image" src="https://github.com/kleeadrian/Grafana-CopilotMetrics/assets/22606299/1adb9bf5-5b06-4198-8dfb-e38ed1c9849a">

 ### Json template edits